rdio/jsapi-examples/utils/README.md

 Once added to the LocalQueue, the sourceKey is stored in an object hereafter referred to as a `source`.
 Sources have a single property, `key`, but the source objects themselves are unique, unlike keys which can appear multiple times in the same LocalQueue.
 This allows you to easily keep track of each source in the queue, even if your queue has multiple copies of the same track or album.

-Note that in order for this to work properly, your app needs to have "master" status (i.e. the one actually playing the music).
+Note that in order for the LocalQueue to work properly, your app needs to have "master" status (i.e. the one actually playing the music).
 The LocalQueue takes care of this automatically.

 ```
 var queue = rdioUtils.localQueue({